-For travel and tourism marketers who are already navigating a highly saturated market—and given consumers’ increased price sensitivity thanks to the tumult of the last few years—third-party cookie deprecation makes things all the more complex.
-As such, it’s critical that advertisers in the industry begin implementing and optimizing cookieless solutions now, if they haven’t done so already.
+For travel and tourism marketers who are already navigating a highly saturated market—and given consumers’ increased price sensitivity thanks to the tumult of the last few years—this mounting signal loss makes things all the more complex.
+As such, it’s critical that advertisers in the industry begin implementing and optimizing privacy-friendly solutions now, if they haven’t done so already.

 Nicole Stahlecker: So many travel and tourism marketers are sitting on a goldmine of first-party data.
 The problem?
 It’s often housed in distinct platforms across tons of different third-party vendors, rather than centralized in a customer data platform (CDP).
 Because that data is so disparate, marketers can’t action it collaboratively, or easily confirm when and how consent for it was given, since different platforms have different levels of privacy consent.
 This becomes particularly challenging for teams operating internationally, and as a result, they end up using only a limited amount of the data available to them and actioning it on the strictest of levels to ensure they’re meeting all data privacy regulations and requirements.

-Since first-party data will be so critical to getting personalized messages in front of prospective travelers once cookies go away, finding ways to unify, organize, and maximize that data is absolutely key.
+Since first-party data will be so critical to getting personalized messages in front of prospective travelers as we lose more and more signals, finding ways to unify, organize, and maximize that data is absolutely key.
 To that end, there are two action steps marketers should take as soon as possible:

 When it comes to attribution, leaning on your historical data will be most impactful.
 Just like keeping your first-party data clean, organized, and readily accessible is going to benefit your team, so too will keeping track of your campaigns and their results.
-Even though you won’t be able to track attribution the way you used to, you can compare your recent data to your historical data and make improvements based on that.
+Even though you won’t be able to track attribution the way you used to as signal loss increases, you can compare your recent data to your historical data and make improvements based on that.

 NS: Sure!
 First, let’s imagine you’re a museum, and you have one location in a single destination.
 When it comes to targeting, you might take want to advantage of geotargeted digital out-of-home ads to capture the attention of tourists who are physically walking around near your museum and might be enticed by these displays.